 Beside the obvious self talk about failing (which I am sure you realize is a choice to accept or not) what has been a big challenge in your entrepreneur journey.

 I would say keeping my focus while I wait patiently for my brand to grow and get recognition!
 Patience has never been my strong suit, but it is definitely something that is and will be worth it.

-I have to give up as your age as this is totally inspiring: YOUR ONLY @# YEARS YOUNG and as tiny as my child’s South African Barbie.
+I have to say that your vibe is quite inspiring: you are so young and as tiny as my child’s South African Barbie.
 Where do you get this incredible drive.

 I think it all goes back to what I mentioned about being where I am from- knowing that I did not want to end up stuck in a town, dreaming of the life that I could have 100% made for myself if I put in the hard work!

 You do both hair and make-up: which is your passion

 Hard answer!
 I love styling hair into beautiful up-do’s and creating endless ideas that would otherwise be stuck in my imagination.
 Hair styling came naturally too me, but makeup always pulls the look together and I hated not being able to finish it.
 Because makeup was originally harder for me, I grew to love it and it’s challenges equally.